Transition at Fairlight

 CREATING NEW CLASSES

-Everyone is asked to choose a couple of friends who they want to be with- we however cannot promise they will be with all of them.
+Pupils in all of the classes in preparation are asked to choose a couple of friends who they want to be with- we however cannot promise they will be with all of them.

-This has taken place for a number of years with our Year 4 pupils moving in to Year 5.
+Prior to 2023 this has taken place for a number of years with our Year 4 pupils moving in to Year 5.

-It has been extremely successful.
+It has been extremely successful over the last couple of years.

 For some it can be a big worry and causes anxiety however pupils, teachers and parents all agree it works for the children.